Premium Leather 2020 iPad Pro 12.9 4th Generation Case

 - 70 degree viewing angle adjustability

-- Cover can be folded back onto itself like a magazine.
-(We recommend doing it slowly so the materials are allowed to stretch naturally).
+- Cover can be slowly folded back onto itself like a magazine.

-- Completely padded, smart cover technology with auto on/ off feature
+- Padded, smart cover technology with auto on/ off feature

-- Black ultra suede interior provides 100% distraction free experience
+- Ultra suede interior provides 100% distraction free experience

 - Elegant magnetic case closure